-35 years before Alan Flusser published his book Clothes and the Man in the US, Sydney D. Barney, one of the leading
+35 years before Alan Flusser published his book, Clothes and the Man, in the US, Sydney D. Barney, one of the leading

-The book consists of 124 pages and is divided into eight chapters, ranging from topics like “What should I wear and what should I spend?” to “CHOOSING A TAILOR” and “CHOOSING THE CLOTHES” to “CARE OF CLOTHES” and a “GLOSSARY OF MATERIALS”.
+The book consists of 124 pages, and is divided into eight chapters, ranging from topics like “What should I wear and what should I spend?” to “CHOOSING A TAILOR” and “CHOOSING THE CLOTHES” to “CARE OF CLOTHES” and a “GLOSSARY OF MATERIALS”.

-In the next chapter, he explains the importance of Character and Balance (as he writes it.)
-For example, a pure silk tie is “out of character” with a Harris Tweed sports suit and that quality should be combined with like quality when it comes to shirts, ties, suits, shoes, etc, respectively.
+In the next chapter, he explains the importance of “Character and Balance” (as he writes it.)
+For example, a pure silk tie is “out of character” with a Harris Tweed sports suit, and that quality should be combined with like quality when it comes to shirts, ties, suits, shoes, and so forth, respectively.

-Barney provides detailed information about how to tie a double end- and a single end bow tie as well as a hunting stock.
+Barney provides detailed information about how to tie a double end, and a single end bow tie, as well as a hunting stock.
 Similarly to Storey, he lists all kinds of noteworthy accessories.
 Interestingly, he also explains the right sizing for each item.
 In my opinion, this is excellent information, because even the most well made accessories look disadvantageous if they do not fit properly.

-The “WHAT TO WEAR” chapter of this book is extensively detailed, covering Royal Functions, Livery Company Functions, Evening Dress, Formal Day Wear, Decorations, Wearing of Orders, Miniature Decorations and Medals with Full Evening Dress, Country wear, Sports clothing, Air travel…the list goes on.
-While the Evening Dress and Formal Day Wear sections are relevant even today, the other sections are rather unimportant for most men.
+The “WHAT TO WEAR” chapter of this book is extensively detailed, covering Royal Functions, Livery Company Functions, Evening Dress, Formal Day Wear, Decorations, Wearing of Orders, Miniature Decorations and Medals with Full Evening Dress, Country wear, Sports clothing, Air travel… The list goes on.
+While the Evening Dress and Formal Day Wear sections are relevant, even today, the other sections are rather unimportant for most men.
 However, if you happen to be a Commander of the Royal Victorian Order, you should wear the respective ribbon to which your badge is suspended under the tie, which should be a bow, with the badge hanging about 0.75 inches below the bow.

-The chapter about the care of clothes does not really reveal anything new, however the “Glossary of Materials” at the end of the book gives a good basic overview about the different fibers, fabrics and weaves used for men’s clothing.
+The chapter about the care of clothes does not really reveal anything new.
+However, the “Glossary of Materials” at the end of the book gives a good basic overview about the different fibers, fabrics and weaves used for men’s clothing.

-Altogether, Sidney Barney’s almost 60 year old book is a valuable little guide for men who have an interest in clothes, despite some obsolete content.
+Altogether, Sidney Barney’s almost 60-year-old book is a valuable little guide for men who have an interest in clothes, despite some obsolete content.
 The humorous sketches throughout the book are good way to keep the reader entertained.
 Unfortunately, it is difficult to get one’s hands on the book.
-Occasionally it pops up on eBay, Amazon or Abebooks so you have to check from time to time.
+Occasionally it pops up on eBay, Amazon or Abebooks, so you have to check from time to time.
 With a little bit of luck, you should be able to find a copy for a few dollars.